northbrooklynangels/northbrooklynangels.github.io/content/thanksgiving/index.md

 * Coordinating **four** locations in North Brooklyn to serve over 500 sit-down Thanksgiving Day meals to our neighbors (with a pick-up option available for freshly packaged meals)
   * This will take place at Ascension Church in Greenpoint, Church of Our Lady of Mt.
 Carmel in Williamsburg, Most Holy Trinity Church in East Williamsburg and Bushwick Abbey Iglesia de la Santa Cruz in Bushwick

 Your support in sponsoring this meaningful project will help us provide a memorable holiday experience for our many neighbors in need.
-Donate today via PayPal below and select “Neighbors Giving Thanks!”
+Donate today via PayPal below and select "Neighbors Giving Thanks," via Venmo ([@northbrooklynangels](https://venmo.com/northbrooklynangels)), or by check addressed to 127 Kent Street, Brooklyn, NY.

 {{< donate >}}